eugene-maina72/Phase_5_Capstone_Project-SmartPath/README.md

 ## Introduction / Background

-In today’s global economy, the job market is evolving rapidly due to technology, automation, and changing skill demands.
+In today’s global economy, the job market is evolving rapidly due to technological advancements, automation, and shifting skill demands.
 Meanwhile, students and job seekers—especially youth in underserved areas—struggle to make informed career decisions due to limited access to personalized, up-to-date guidance.
 Traditional career counseling services are often generic, inaccessible, or disconnected from real-world occupational data.
 As a result, many individuals pursue careers misaligned with their potential, leading to underemployment, poor job satisfaction, and wasted educational resources.
 SmartPath aims to address this gap by leveraging data from the O*NET occupational database to offer intelligent, personalized career recommendations based on a user's skills, interests, and education level.

 ## Project Goal / Objective

-SmartPath aims to build a personalized, data-driven career recommendation system that:
+* SmartPath aims to build a personalized, data-driven career recommendation system that:

--Aligns individual users with career paths based on their unique skills, interests, and educational background.
+ - Aligns individual users with career paths based on their unique skills, interests, and educational background.
--Recommends alternative or adjacent careers that fit their profile.
+ - Recommends alternative or adjacent careers that fit their profile.
--Provides insights into job requirements, skill gaps, and occupational attributes.
+ - Provides insights into job requirements, skill gaps, and occupational attributes.
--Empowers users to make confident, informed career decisions using structured occupational data.
+ - Empowers users to make confident, informed career decisions using structured occupational data.

 ## Data Sources